Iamhere345/Fastr-Core/README.md

 A: this means that you have an old version of fastr, so you can do 3 things: 1. migrate you current version of fastr over to a newer version 2. stick with your current version to see if a new update will break your installation 3. go to the loader script and change the UPDATE_CHANNEL variable to "COMPATABILITY".

-Q: im getting a message saying that my version of fastr is old and won't work anymore.
-WHAT DO I DO???
+Q: im getting a message saying that my version of fastr is old and won't work anymore. what do i do?

 A: save as the question above, except you obviously can't do number 2.